Slamy/STM32-USBFloppyTracer/README.md

 # STM32-USBFloppyTracer

-Raw Floppy Writer using the STM32F407.
+Raw floppy writer and reader using the STM32F407.
 Supports Amiga and C64 Images.
 Even copy protected!
 This is a remake of my [older project](https://github.com/Slamy/SlamySTM32Floppy) as I wanted to learn Rust and needed a project to do so.
 Also I don't like my old code base any more and wanted to have a cleaner software architecture.